-The west has a role to play here.
-The EU has demanded an inquiry into war crimes because of the high civilian casualties during the latter stages of the war.
-It also has the ability to withdraw lucrative preferential trade status worth $150m to Sri Lanka.
-But Rajapaksa will be hoping more favourable views will prevail within the commission as they did three years ago to help him win the war.
+The west has a role to play.
+The EU demanded an inquiry into war crimes because of the high civilian casualties during the latter stages of the war.
+It also has the ability to withdraw preferential trade status worth $150m to Sri Lanka.
+Rajapaksa will be hoping more favourable views will prevail within the commission as they did three years ago to help him win the war.
 In 2006 the EU froze all Liberation Tigers of Tamil Eelam assets in Europe.
 That decision was a body blow from which the rebels never properly recovered.
 Having once ruled almost a quarter of the country, they were gradually squeezed into a corner.
 Their defeat seemed inevitable from the start of this year when they were hemmed into the tiny north-east coastal jungles of Mullaitivu.

 On Monday Sri Lanka’s army chief, General Sarath Fonseca announced all combat operations had ended in the north of the island.
 Tigers’ leader Velupillai Prabhakaran and several of his senior commanders were killed in a rocket attack in the final fighting.
-Fearing a last stand in an area the size of New York’s Central Park, LTTE official Selvarasa Pathmanathan issued an email to Associated Press that finally told the world the Tigers had surrendered.
+Fearing a last stand in an area the size of New York’s Central Park, LTTE official Selvarasa Pathmanathan issued an email to Associated Press saying the Tigers had surrendered.
 “This battle has reached its bitter end,” wrote Pathmanathan.
 “It is our people who are dying now from bombs, shells, illness and hunger.
 We cannot permit any more harm to befall them.
 We remain with one last choice — to remove the last weak excuse of the enemy for killing our people.
 We have decided to silence our guns.”